 There are places to eat in Tobermory – cafes that remain open and hotels and pubs where you can get an evening meal.
-There are also places to eat in Craignure, Dervaig and on the Ross of Mull.
 The difference between summer and winter is that there is not such a big choice.
 So please come expecting to find somewhere to eat, rather than expecting to have a huge choice of places to eat.

-I am writing this blog in November and at the moment all the gift shops in Tobermory are open, as they are in the summer – just operating shorter opening hours.
+I am writing this blog in November and at the moment the shops in Tobermory are open, as they are in the summer – just operating shorter opening hours.

 Live like a local